Oster Pro 1200 Blender Review

 Cons

-The Oster Pro 1200 is excellent for multiple servings of smoothies.
+The Oster Pro 1200 is great for multiple servings of smoothies.
 If you fill the main jar to its full capacity to make a big batch of smoothies, it makes a very smooth blend with fibrous ingredients like fruit and leafy greens.
-It doesn't have a problem crushing ice cubes, either.
-The removable blades help make it easy to clean, and the jar is dishwasher-safe.
-Its 48-ounce capacity is on the small side for a full-size blender.
+It doesn't have a problem crushing ice, and its removable blades help make it easy to clean.
+However, some blenders can blend a big batch of smoothies much faster and its 48-ounce capacity is on the small side for a full-size blender.

 The Oster Pro 1200 is very good for crushing ice.
 It doesn't feel very sturdy or durable, and the manufacturer says to only add up to six ice cubes to the jar at once.
 If you don't mind that limitation, it makes excellent crushed ice.